desique/CropImage_With_Pentagonal_Shape/README.md

-# CropImage_With_Pentagonal_Shape
+# CropImage_With_Polygonal_Shape
-This is image crop JS with 8 point edge pantgonal shape
+Image cropper utility that crops an image in any polygonal shape chosen